 You must have reasonable grounds to believe that:

 - action to address concerns raised in your initial report is not being or has not been taken, and

 - reporting your concerns to a journalist or parliamentarian is in the public interest.

-If so, you must wait 90 days from when you first reported to ASIC, then you must write to ASIC again to let us know you intend to make a public interest disclosure.
+If so, you must wait 90 days from when you first reported to ASIC or APRA, then you must write to the regulator you initially contacted again to let them know you intend to make a public interest disclosure.

 As with any rights and protections under the law, we encourage you to seek advice from a lawyer about how the whistleblower protections may help you.
 The protections under the law are there for you to pursue, if you need them.

 If your company is required to have a whistleblower policy, the policy must explain the protections available to whistleblowers and how the company will support and protect you.

 ASIC cannot provide you with legal advice about your personal circumstances.

 We can provide you with general information about the protections, and we encourage you to read INFO 238 and INFO 239.
 We will keep you updated on a regular basis if we investigate your concerns, where we are able to comment on our activities, see INFO 152 Public comment on ASIC's regulatory activities.